Offshore Trusts for Entrepreneurs

 Entrepreneurs typically fund an offshore trust with liquid assets rather than equity in the operating company.
 The business stays domestic, operating through its existing entity structure.
 What moves into the trust is the wealth that accumulates outside the company: distributions, retained earnings invested personally, and eventually sale proceeds.

 Transferring an ownership interest in the operating company into an offshore trust is technically possible but rarely practical.
-The transfer complicates governance, may trigger provisions in shareholder agreements or operating agreements, and can create friction with investors, lenders, or co-founders who expect the founder’s equity to remain in a domestic entity.
+The transfer complicates governance, may trigger change-of-control provisions in shareholder agreements or operating agreements, and can create friction with investors, lenders, or co-founders who expect the founder’s equity to remain in a domestic entity.

-Earn-Outs and Deferred Consideration
+How Earn-Outs and Deferred Payments Affect the Trust

 Shareholder Agreements and Investor Restrictions